(Note: Currently, this feature is only available for Virtual Events and Enterprise plan holders).

 The Registrants by Country interactive map is a scrollable, sizable map that displays the number of completed registrations by country.
 These analytics are recorded with the registrant's use of their IP address.
 This information is gathered only if attendees register directly on the site themselves, not through another source.

-The Traffic Sources section measures the quantity of traffic and the percentage driven through Email, Direct, Social Media, Import or Other channels.
+The Registration Sources section measures the quantity of traffic and the percentage driven through Email, Direct, Social Media, Import or Other channels.

 The Top Referral Sources section ranks your event’s most effective referral sources based on the number of completed registrations that came in through each channel (Facebook, LinkedIn, Twitter, BigMarker).
 Traffic Sources compares the performance of different marketing channels like email and direct marketing, whereas Top Referral Sources considers only the performance of referral links on social media.